 - Delays or eliminates the need for knee replacement surgery.
 One GAE procedure offers long-term symptom relief without increasing your risk of complications.

-Who is a good candidate for GAE?
+Who is a Good Candidate for GAE?

 If you are interested in this interventional radiology joint treatment, you might wonder if it is right for you.
 Those who meet the following conditions are typically good candidates for GAE for knee pain: